 Buy NowOur Head of coffee

-"As soon as this coffee was ground, the smell made me think of rich blackcurrant syrup.
-Then I tasted it, and those ripe blackcurrant flavours were absolutely lip-smacking.
-Though Kigoma lends itself to all brew methods, its intensity means it extracts especially well into a cafetiere or espresso.
-A rounded, citrus acidity means it will work equally well for milk fans as for those who like their coffee black, and its juicy mouthfeel completes the package, making this a truly brilliant coffee.”
+“When grinding, this coffee has a rich blackcurrant syrup smell.
+Upon tasting, the blackcurrant flavours shine through and are absolutely lip-smacking.
+This intensity means it extracts particularly well in cafetière or espresso.
+A rounded, citrus acidity means it will work equally well with milk or as a black coffee.
+It’s juicy mouthfeel completes the package, making this a truly brilliant coffee.”

 |TASTING NOTE||Blackcurrant syrup|